PGA Championship 2026 Betting Odds: Favorites, Sleepers & Value Picks for Aronimink

 Tony Finau (+2200)

 Why he's a sleeper: Six top-10 finishes in majors since 2021.
-Bomber (320+ yards) who feasts on long courses.
+Bomber (320+ yards) with improving accuracy.
 Par 5 scoring is elite.
-At 6'4", he overpowers Valhalla.
+At 6'4", he can overpower Aronimink's par-70 layout.
 Just needs to avoid the big number that has plagued him in Sunday major rounds.

 Betting recommendation: Great value at +2200.
 Small bet pays big if he brings his A-game.